 Isaiah foretold the role of tongues in the church, (Isaiah 28:11-12).
 The rest and refreshing is the baptism of the Holy Spirit (Acts 2:38; 3:19), and Isaiah predicted that stammering lips and foreign languages would accompany it.
 Some assert that Isaiah referred merely to an invasion of Israel by foreigners, but this argument ignores several important points:

-Peter’s words further link this refreshing with the Holy Spirit.
+- Peter’s words further links this refreshing with the Holy Spirit.

 Double fulfillment of prophecy or typology is such a common occurrence in the Bible that it is known as the “law of double reference.”